 Make a Vow of Everlasting Love

-Let’s be honest—when your fiancé(e) has kids, you are saying "I do" to them as well.
+Let’s be honest—when your fiancé has kids, you are saying "I do" to them as well.
 Prior to proclaiming your vows to your spouse at the altar, take a moment to promise to cherish, love, and protect your future stepchildren, too.
-It will mean the world to them, and show you're committed to them as well as their mom or dad.
+It will mean the world to them and show you're committed to them as well as their mom or dad.

 Give a Gift

 There usually is a lovely engagement ring.
-Both bride and groom have wedding bands.
+Both members of the couple have their wedding bands.
 Bridesmaids and groomsmen are even presented with gifts.
 Presenting something special to your soon-to-be child is a wonderful gesture to symbolize that he or she is an important part of this new family.

 Incorporate a Family Blessing